Publications in 2023

 through Third Grade Learners on the Autism Spectrum

-Authors.
-Sparapani, N., Tseng, N., Towers,
+Authors: Sparapani, N., Tseng, N., Towers,

 L., Birkeneder, S., Kamiri, S, Vega Garcia, J., Alexander, C.,

-Wood, T., & Nullally, A.D.
+Wood, T., & Nunnally, A.D.

-Sparapani, Tseng and
+Sparapani, Tseng, and

 colleagues recently published a manuscript in the